SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 helm install selenium-grid --set ingress.hostname=selenium-grid.k8s.local docker-selenium/chart/selenium-grid/.
 ```

+## Enable Selenium Grid Autoscaling
+Selenium Grid has the ability to autoscale browser nodes up/down based on the requests pending in session queue.
+You can enable it setting 'autoscalingEnabled' to `true`.
+You need to install KEDA by following the [instructions](https://keda.sh/docs/2.8/deploy/#helm) in order for autoscaling to work.

+The hpa.url value is configured to work for grid installed in `default` namespace.
+If you are installing the grid in some other namespace make sure to update the value of hpa.url accordingly.

 ## Updating Selenium-Grid release

 Once you have a new chart version, you can update your selenium-grid running: